General meditation FAQ

-In addition, Levels 3 & 4 cover a range of topics around ethics, or meditation in action.
+In addition, Level 3 & Level 4 cover a range of topics around ethics, or meditation in action.
 These are primarily drawn from the Theravadin tradition as well, but also incorporate contemporary Western ideas and philosophy.
 Questions explored involve what is needed for a meaningful life, acting skilfully and cultivating values for healthy relationships with the world around you.

 When students are at an advanced level then Insight practices may be introduced.
 These are normally done in retreat conditions with the guidance of a teacher.
 Insight is about opening up to a direct realization of the nature of the mind and consciousness.